 Heat Leak is a common term used in the cryogenic industry.
 Heat leak is assumed to mean the amount of heat transferred into the contents of a vessel under standard ambient conditions for a given object.
-‘Heat Leak’ is sometimes used because of the potential confusion of using the term heat loss since the main concern is about the heat gained in the cryogenic liquid.
+‘Heat Leak’ is sometimes used because of the potential confusion of using heat loss since the main concern is the heat gained in the cryogenic liquid.

 About Heat Leak